Living In London: Is It Worth The Cost?

 2. The parks

 London has some truly stunning parks on offer for you to explore, making it easy to get in touch with nature and escape the concrete jungle.
-There is even a Zoo located near the city centre.
+Local residents use parks for all kinds of activities, from walking dogs to morning runs, meeting with friends, having a picnic, or taking children to playgrounds.

 3. Job opportunities and salaries